 Diana commenced in the role of SOUNZ Chief Executive in July 2015.
 She has held a number of leadership roles having worked as a manager in music and arts administration for more than 20 years.
 Diana is a former General Manager of Orchestra Wellington and former Manager of the New Zealand String Quartet.
 She first worked with New Zealand composers as Manager of MusicWomen Aotearoa, the third Composing Women’s Festival in 1999, and has also worked for the World of Wearable Arts as Show Producer.

-Diana is the Vice President of the International Association of Music Information Centres (IAMIC), an organisation that has a membership of around 33 countries.
+Diana is the President of the International Association of Music Centres (IAMIC), an organisation that has a membership of around 33 countries.
 She is the first person from outside Europe and the UK to serve in this role.
 Her governance roles have included being a trustee of the Lilburn Residence Trust and the Adam Chamber Music Festival.
 Diana holds a Bachelor of Music from Victoria University of Wellington.

 In our Meet the Team series we invite you to sit down and learn more about each SOUNZ staff member.
 Today we introduce Diana Marsh Chief Executive | Tumu Whakarae.